zhenzey/zhenzey-person-website/content/publication/npj-comput-mater-2022/index.md

 publication: In *Npj Computational Materials*
 publication_short: In *Npj Comput.
 Mater.*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Structural defects are abundant in solids, and vital to the macroscopic materials properties.
+However, a defect-property linkage typically requires significant efforts from experiments or simulations, and often contains limited information due to the breadth of nanoscopic design space.
+Here we report a graph neural network (GNN)-based approach to achieve direct translation between mesoscale crystalline structures and atom-level properties, emphasizing the effects of structural defects.
+Our end-to-end method offers great performance and generality in predicting both atomic stress and potential energy of multiple systems with different defects.
+Furthermore, the approach also precisely captures derivative properties which strictly observe physical laws and reproduces evolution of properties with varying boundary conditions.
+By incorporating a genetic algorithm, we then design de novo atomic structures with optimum global properties and target local patterns.
+The method would significantly enhance the efficiency of evaluating atomic behaviors given structural imperfections and accelerates the design process at the meso-level.
 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []